infor-cloud/xtendm3/docs/documentation/api-specification/mi-api.md

 ```

 ### Checking maximum of possible records
-Returns the maximum amount of possible records to be written as an intiger.
+Returns the maximum amount of possible records to be written as an integer.

 Example:
 ```groovy
 public void main() {